Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 53. Corman Shepherd

 The Corman Shepherd mixes the Corgi with the German Shepherd.
 They combine to form a pup that is similar to the Corgsky.
-The body and overall appearance are that of the German Shepherd and the legs are like the Corgi.
+The body and overall appearance are like that of the German Shepherd and the legs are like the Corgi.
 They are a friendly dog and mix mischief with obedience.
-They are also protective, with a slightly less intimidating appearance than their German Shepherd parents.

-54. Coton De Tulear
+54. Coton de Tulear

-These dogs are one of the longest living breeds that we currently have on record.
-The Coton De Tulear is a beautiful, pure-white pup with plenty of long fur covering their entire body.
+These dogs are among the longest-living breeds that we currently have on record.
+The Coton de Tulear is a beautiful, pure-white pup with plenty of long fur covering their entire body.
 They have a charming personality and always seem to be happy.
-Also known as the “Royal Dog of Madagascar,” they have grown popular throughout the world.

-55. Cotonese Dog
+55. Cotonese

-The Cotonese are a hybrid mix between the Coton de Tulear and a Maltese.
+The Cotonese is a hybrid between the Coton de Tulear and a Maltese.
 They are bright white dogs, small in stature and with wavy coats of fur.
 They do not shed much and can be hypoallergenic.
 These little dogs get attached to their family and need plenty of time around humans.

 56. Cretan Hound